oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Introduction

-In this lab, you open the home page in Page Designer, navigate through and review the page Designer panes.
+In this lab, you open the home page in Page Designer, navigate through and review the Page Designer panes.
 Then, you create a new page allowing customers to view their recent order details.

 Customers will be able to view the following details of the Order:

 - Order number